Elsie19/diamond/parse/language.md

 `unret` has the exact same semantics as `any`, except that the function will never return back control flow.
 Think of it as an early return from anywhere, that happens to match whatever type it needs to in order to pass type-checking.

 ### Syntax

-If you want the full syntax, you can look at the [grammar file](../../../../src/parse/grammar.pest), but that's probably super boring for you, so here goes.

 * Function definitions
 * Function calling